Canon nudges up profit forecast on higher office equipment sales

-TOKYO (Reuters) - Canon Inc (7751.T) raised its full-year operating profit target by a slight 1.4 percent after strong sales of office copiers and printers in the first quarter.
+TOKYO, April 24 (Reuters) - Canon Inc raised its full-year operating profit target by a slight 1.4 percent after strong sales of office copiers and printers in the first quarter.

 Its office equipment sales rose 9.7 percent in the January-March quarter.